mhoss147/Git-Basics/README.md

 Log into your account; here i did; cloud_user@...71c:~$

-This user does not have permission to install git; so sudo
+This user does not have permission to install git; so use sudo

+(for RedHat/CentOS)
-$ sudo yum install git (for RedHat/CentOS)
+$ sudo yum install git

+(for Ubuntu/)
-$ sudo apt-get install git (for Ubuntu/)
+$ sudo apt-get install git

 [sudo] password for user: ...

 Is this ok (yes/no): yes

+#see if installed
 $ git --version

 #see current configuration